ItayXD/responsive-tooltip/readme.txt

 ###Advance
 *	The button adds a WordPress short-code, if you want the tip to be HTML formated (avoid block level elements) you can just wrap it with [tooltip tip="<your tip>"]<your text>[/tooltip] in tinyMCE.
 *	You can also assign the attribute rel="tooltip" and title="Enter your tip here" to any of body tags in HTML file where you want the tooltip to pop up when called.
+*	You can change the pop-up look by editing responsive-tooltip.css. change it to what ever suits your website best!

 ##Credits
 Thanks to [Osvaldas]( http://osvaldas.info/) who made the Js and the CSS.
 WordPress plugin adoption by [me](itayxd.com).